prashant-misra/Udacity_Datascientist/README.md

 The current Seattle Airbnb project is done as a part of Udacity Data Scientist Nanodegree.
 The datasets for this project are collected form Kaggle repository.
 There are three data sets called reviews, listings and calendar and the data collected.

 The aim of this project is to analyse the data sets and find out the answers for the following questions:
+# Questions analyzed:
+1)Achieving the best possible price for a given accommodation.
+2)Does the location has any effect on price 3)Predicting the price using Machine Learning algorithms:

 This project is executed by the CRISP-DM mentioned in the Udacity tutorials.
 The following are the steps involved:

 1)Business Understanding